How to setup Single Sign On (SSO) with Azure AD

 Identify the Azure AD administrator

-The first user to log into Skore with SSO need to have Azure AD administrative rights in order to approve the Skore application into your IT domain.
+The first user to log into Spark with SSO need to have Azure AD administrative rights in order to approve the Spark application into your IT domain.

 Step 1: Contact us at support@getskore.com to provide the list of email domains and the name of your administrator